logancamp/CSDS447_Layer-Wise-Chair/README.md

 - Down-sampling majority samples
 - Use of a tree model over logarithmic regression
 - SMOTE for synthetic data
-### Last Resort Solution:
-- Statistical analysis on layer features rather than model prediction
-  - Mean difference per layer
-  - T-test to check if the difference is statistically significant or random
-  - Cohen’s d (how big is the effect?)
-  - AUROC (how well a feature could separate a hallucination vs correct response)
-  - Mutual information (how much knowing that number tells about correctness)
-  - Look for trends across depth
-    - Do these effects get stronger or weaker as you go deeper into the network?
-    - Spearman correlation (measure of how one thing changes with another, i.e. layer vs strength of pattern)
-<br><br>

 ## Goals and Next Steps:
 - Next we hope to find, or generate more robust datasets: